From Abstract Rewriting Systems to Abstract Proof Systems: What is an inference rule, formally?

 As in the case of the examples above, rules in logical formalisms are usually defined as schemes using a meta-language of the formula language of the theory to be formalised such that the instances can be obtained by meta-level substitution.
 In the easiest case of a Hilbert-style system (that is `pure', see Section~\ref{sec:APHSs}) a rule $\arule$ is usually represented by a scheme expression of the form $A_1, \ldots, A_n / A$ that consists of premise expressions $A_1$, \ldots, $A_n$, and a conclusion expression $A$, where $A_1, \ldots, A_n, A$ are expressions in an extension of the formula language of the theory $\atheory$ to be formalised with, for example, meta-variables for formulas and terms in $\atheory$, and notation for object-language substitution in $\atheory$.
 The instances of $\arule$ are then defined to be the inferences of the form $ (\funap{\Bar{\asubst}}{A_1})^*, \ldots, (\funap{\Bar{\asubst}}{A_n})^* / (\funap{\Bar{\asubst}}{\asubst})^* $ where $\asubst$ is a substitution that assigns formulas and terms of $\atheory$ to meta-variables of according sort, $\Bar{\asubst}$ is a homomorphic extension of $\asubst$ to formula expressions including meta-variables, and where $(\cdot)^*$ is an operation that evaluates formula expressions containing substitution notation over the formula language of $\atheory$.

 A precise formal introduction of an abstract notion of rule that takes the syntactic view on rule definition seriously (along considerations just sketched) seems to call for adopting concepts like the LF logical framework \cite{harp:hons:plot}.
 However, this was not the path on which I proceeded in work for my thesis.
-Then I decided to leave the syntatic view on rule definition out of consideration, and concentrate instead on abstract notions of inference rule that do not require syntactic restrictions to be imposed on the formula language.
+Then I decided to leave the syntactic view on rule definition out of consideration, and concentrate instead on abstract notions of inference rule that do not require syntactic restrictions to be imposed on the formula language.

-An abstract definition of rule is given by Hindley and Seldin in \cite{hind:seld:1986} as `rule descriptions' (called `rules' in \cite{hind:seld:1986}): partial functions that map sequences of premise formulas to a single conclusion formula.
+An abstract definition of rule is given by Hindley and Seldin in \cite{hind:seld:1986} in the form of `rule descriptions' (called `rules' in \cite{hind:seld:1986}): partial functions that map sequences of premise formulas to a single conclusion formula.

 \begin{definition}\normalfont Let $\forms$ be a set, and $n\in\nat$.
 A \emph{rule description} for an $n$-premise rule in a pure Hilbert system with set $\forms$ of formulas is a partial function $\saruledes \funin (\forms)^n \rightharpoonup \forms$.